hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 15. sort -e "bin" /etc/passwd | wc -l to find "bin" and output number of lines
 16. grep -A 3 "root" /etc/passwd find "root" pattern and display 3 lines after
 17. grep -v "bin" /etc/passwd to display lines not containing the pattern
+18. grep -e [:alpha:] /etc/ssh/sshd_config to display all lines starting with a letter
+19.